 Most people tend to overlook vent covers not knowing that they play an essential role in the functionality of a sweeper.
 Vent covers are so important because they prevent large bits of dirt from getting blown out from the rear of your cleaner.
 Besides, they help to keep the vacuum cool.

 Refusing to carry out this step would inevitably result in your cleaner getting overheated.
-When this happens, dust begins to build-up in certain areas.
+When this happens, the dust begins to build-up in certain areas.
 Of course, the repercussion of this extends to affect the overall efficiency and cleaning power of the vacuum.
 This step does not take that much time.
 Do it at least one time a week.